CZDanol/DNLTray/README.md

 - Pattern gallery
 - Pattern flag explanations
 - Lids
+  * With and without border
+  * High lids
 - Side frames (vertically stackable)
   - Corner side frames - not necessary (you can just use two separate frames)
   - Double-sisded frames